MARTINABUON/alx-system_engineering-devops/0x02-shell_redirections/README.md

 20-hiago-removes character
-11-directories-  script that counts the number of directories and sub-directories in the current directory 16-whatsnext-Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd
+11-directories-  script that counts the number of directories and sub-directories in the current directory 16-whatsnext-Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd 17-hidethisword-Display all the lines in the file /etc/passwd that do not contain the pattern “bin”